-Poet, essayist, and cultural critic
+Poet, essayist, and music critic

-Hanif Abdurraqib is a New York Times bestselling poet, essayist, and cultural critic from Columbus, Ohio.
-His poetry has been published in PEN American, Muzzle, Vinyl, and other journals.
+Mr. Abdurraqib’s poetry has been published in PEN American, Muzzle, Vinyl, and other journals.
 His essays and criticism have been published in The New Yorker, Pitchfork, The New York Times, and Fader.
 He is the author of the poetry collections, The Crown Ain’t Worth Much and A Fortune for Your Disaster, and the essay collections They Can’t Kill Us Until They Kill Us and Go Ahead in the Rain: Notes to a Tribe Called Quest.